knpuniversity/blog/2024-november-oss-roundup.md

 A huge thanks to the new contributors!

-Check out the release notes for more details. tl;dr; sometime open source is boring maintenance and bug fixes.
+Check out the release notes for more details. tl;dr; sometimes open source is boring maintenance and bug fixes.
 This is one of those times!
 Nothing too exciting, except for how easy the upgrades will be.